PrismaPhonic/Learn-Rust/Chapter-3/README.md

 are not allowed in ints).

-Consts are also valid for **the entire time that your program runs** and will not be garbage collected like let's.
+Consts are also valid for **the entire time that your program runs** and will not be dropped when they leave a scope the way that let will.

 #### Shadowing